Google Workspace vs. Microsoft 365—two highly similar and competing service packages that both offer a great suite of products for businesses.

-The Business plan includes all of these, plus offers unlimited file storage or 1 TB per user for organizations with fewer than 5 users, archiving functionality, and additional tools like eDiscovery for emails, chats, and files.
+The Business plan includes all of these, plus offers unlimited file storage or 1 TB per user for organizations with fewer than 5 users, archiving functionality, and additional G Suite tools like eDiscovery for emails, chats, and files.

 There are Microsoft 365 bundles for different niches (including government, nonprofit, and education), with highly variable pricing.
-Note that no matter what, you’re required to purchase these plans as an annual basis.
+No matter what, you’re required to purchase these plans as an annual basis.

 - The “Business Essentials” plan is $5 per user per month;